cleardatasolutions/PelcoD/README.md

 ## Use

+The Pelco-D protocol specifies commands formed as 7-byte "packets", each containing a synchronization byte, device address, 1 or 2 commands, 1 or 2 data instructions, and a checksum byte.
+TPacket is an array of bytes, which is 7-bytes long to conform to this format.

-The TPelcoD class can be used to generate the 7 byte command "packets".
+The TPelcoD class can be used to generate appropriately formed "packets" recognized by Pelco-D compatible devices.
 Simply create an instance of the class and call "GetCommand" with the appropriate parameters.
 The 7th byte is a "checksum" which will be calculated automatically.

 ### GetCommand